-Car seats can be confusing and complicated for any parent.
-Primary Children's Hospital offers a variety of resources to help parent's and families understand and ensure that their car seats are installed properly.
+Car seats can be life-saving and complicated for any parent.
+Primary Children's Hospital offers a variety of resources to help parents and families ensure that their car seats are installed properly.

-Through our free information helpline, you can find information and resources about free car seat checks, booster seat requirements, and changes to car seat laws below.
+Through our free information helpline, you can find information and resources about free car seat checks, booster seat requirements, and the latest developments in Child Passenger Safety.

 Car Seat Checks

-Primary Children's maintains a SafeKids Inspection Station for families who would like help learning the proper way to use and install car seats.
+Primary Children's Hospital maintains a free car seat Inspection Station for families who would like help learning the proper way to use and install car seats.